GSA/digitalgov.gov/content/posts/2014-08-29-system-usability-scale-improving-products-since-1986.md

 ---
+url: /2014/08/29/system-usability-scale-improving-products-since-1986/
 date: 2014-08-29 10:15:49 -0400
-title: 'System Usability Scale (SUS)\: Improving Products Since 1986'
+title: 'System Usability Scale (SUS): Improving Products Since 1986'
-summary: 'Trying to measure usability can be a head scratcher.
+summary: Trying to measure usability can be a head scratcher.
 How easy something is to use depends on where you are, who you are, and a number of other factors.
-Luckily in the world of usability, there exists a post-test survey known as the System Usability Scale, introduced in 1986 by an engineer named John Brooke,'
+Luckily in the world of usability, there exists a post-test survey known as the System Usability Scale, introduced in 1986 by an engineer named John Brooke,
-authors: [georgia-gallavin]
+authors:
+  - georgia-gallavin
 categories:
   - Design
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - DigitalGov User Experience Program